Randall County License Hearing Guide

 Possible Outcomes

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under certain circumstances.
+- Restricted/Hardship License Granted: In some cases, you may be eligible for a restricted license, allowing you to drive for essential purposes even during the suspension period.

 Hardship/Restricted License in Texas

-Even if your license is suspended, you may be able to obtain a restricted or "occupational" license in Texas, allowing you to drive for essential purposes.
+Even if your license is suspended, you may be eligible for a restricted license in Texas, sometimes called an occupational license.
+This allows you to drive for essential purposes, such as:

 Getting Your License Back